buddhist-uni/buddhist-uni.github.io/_content/essays/early-buddhism-from-theravada_sujato.md

 pages: 30
 ---

-> Theravada, like any religious tradition, has evolved and changed over the years.
+> Theravāda, like any religious tradition, has evolved and changed over the years.

-> … some major points of distinction between Early Buddhism and Theravada
+> … some major points of distinction between Early Buddhism and Theravāda